 The modern, guns-blazing, action-packed kung-fu adaptation of the legendary literary character unraveled the secrets to the box office this weekend, raking in $40 million.
 Naturally, while it did have some unexpected tie-ins, product placements were likely to be few and far between in a movie set in 1891.
-Sherlock Holmes: A Game of Shadows did however continue one movie marketing trend of the year: Destinations.
 At the Movies: Product Placement Mission Not So Impossible With Tattooed Tintin.
 It's the end of 2011 and the last chance for Apple to get all its product placements in before beginning onscreen dominance anew for another year.

 Apple's impact on the field of product placement was no different.
 In the last decade (2001-today), Apple-branded products appeared in one-third of all number one films at the US box office (124 of the 366).
 That is second only to Ford (152 of 334) and well ahead of third-place Coca-Cola (96 of 334).
 In the last three years, 2009-2011, Apple has appeared in more #1 films than any other brand.
-As with the tech marketplace itself, Apple's leadership in product placement drove its rivals to play catch-up.
 TV’s Most Embarrassingly Over-the-Top Product Placement.
+There’s product placement.

 And then there’s product placement.
 As viewers, we understand that television is a business, but that doesn’t stop us from wanting to lose ourselves in the illusion of a more glamorous and entertaining fantasy — which is why advertisements that are inelegantly shoved into a TV show’s plot can be a little jarring.
 Naturally, a company that throws money at a television series in oversized novelty check amounts deserves a shout out now and then.
+But some of the episodes we’ve rounded up below appear to have been wholly written by their sponsors.
 What Ashton Kutcher’s “Two and a Half Men” Product Placement Fail Can Teach Startups.
 Last Updated Sep 28, 2011 1:43 PM EDT If you watched Ashton Kutcher's appearance on CBS' Two and Half Men Monday night, in which the actor engaged in some drive-by product placement for companies in which he has invested, you will have learned two things:Kutcher isn't as funny as Charlie Sheen.